How can I find out about access arrangements for taking tests and exams for learners with vision impairment?

 Related questions

-- Can you support my child with accessing music exams for children with a visual impairment?
+- Can you support my child with vision impairment to access their music exams?

 - Where can I find national curriculum resources in accessible formats for children and young people with a vision impairment?